zhushyu/zhushyu.github.io/_pages/about.md

 Selected Publications
 ---
 * [Asymptotically optimal one- and two-sample testing with kernels](http://dx.doi.org/10.1109/TIT.2021.3059267), IEEE Transactions on Information Theory, 2021
-    > This work (almost) solves a long-standing open problem in information theory and statistics, *the universal hypothesis testing problem*, dating back to
+    > This work (almost) solves an open problem in information theory and statistics, *the universal hypothesis testing problem*, dating back to
     > a work of W. Hoeffding in 1965.
-Previously the universal optimality was only obtained only for distributions defined on a finite sample space, and attempts to generalize
-    > the desired optimality to Polish space have been largely fruitless.
-We show that some kernel based tests can achieve the same optimality on Polish, locally compact Hausdorff
-    > space (e.g., $\mathbb R^d$), based on Sanov's theorem from large deivations.
-The same universaly optimality is further established  in two-sample settings where an extended
+The same universal optimality is further established  in two-sample settings where an extended
     > version of Sanov's theorem is proved.

 * [Causal discovery with reinforcement learning](https://openreview.net/forum?id=S1g2skStPB), International Conference on Learning Representations (ICLR), 2020